Business courses are great for gaining knowledge and setting up a career. Choose the right specialisation and program for your future.

 Health administration is a discipline that you generally study after gaining experience in a health or social services industry.
 Postgraduate courses are popular with experienced professionals in the early stage of a management career.

 We need health administrators to manage hospitals and aged care facilities.
 They're also needed to administer government healthcare programs and lead teams such as nursing units and social welfare agencies.

 A Master of Health Administration or equivalent program is much like an MBA.
 But the curriculum is adapted for healthcare sectors...
 READ MORE

 Specialising in human resource management opens up enormous job opportunities.
 HR managers and, indeed an HR team, can be found in almost any large organisation.

-As well as there being many employers and jobs, you have a well-defined career path.
+As well as many potential employers, there is a well-defined career path and excellent salary prospects.
 You can start as an assistant and work up to senior executive positions.

 To become a human resources manager, you can major in the field within a BBus or BCom degree.
 HR masters degrees are also available.
 HR programs teach you about recruitment, training, performance management and employee relations...
 READ MORE

 Leadership and management programs are ideal for experienced professionals who are aiming for senior roles.
 These business majors focus on developing leadership and management skills and tend to be light on technical content.